Keto Sausage Balls

 Can I use ground turkey or chicken instead of pork sausage?

 I've made these with ground turkey and they turn out great, just a little leaner.
 I add an extra tablespoon of cream cheese to compensate for the lower fat content.
-The flavor is milder without pork sausage, so I bump up the garlic powder slightly.
+The flavor is milder without pork, so I bump up the garlic powder slightly.
 Ground chicken works the same way.

 Can I prep these the night before and bake fresh in the morning?